risingwavelabs/risingwave/docs/meta-service.md

 * *Push*: When metadata changes, the meta node tells all nodes to update, and master node must wait for others to acknowledge before continuing.
 * *Pull*: When data changes, the master node does nothing.
 Other nodes may not have the latest information, so they need to ask the master node every time.

 Currently, for simplicity, we choose the push-style approach for all kinds of metadata.
-This is implemented as `NotificationService` on meta service and `ObserverManager` on front-end and compute nodes.
+This is implemented as `NotificationService` on meta service and `ObserverManager` on frontend and compute nodes.

 ![Notification](./images/meta-service/notification.svg)